arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 ### Is it safer?
 Compare this 2 traits:

 * With TDD, we started with a simplification of the requirement (the function shall return `emptyList`).
 In each step, we enhanced the requirement.
-This means that, along the process, the specification was incomplete, partially lying.
+This means that, along the process, until we reached the completeness, the specification was incomplete and partially lying.

-* With PDD we we could practice an incremental development letting the shrinker identify the increasingly complex use cases.
-Doing thise we did not to modify the test/requirement: the specification was durably stable and complete, since the beginning.
+* With PDD we practiced an incremental development letting the shrinker identify increasingly complex use cases.
+Doing this, we never needed to modify the requirement: on the contrary, the specification was durably stable and complete, since the beginning.

+Generally, we pursue a green test suite for the confidence it instills.
+There are few exceptions where green tests do not necessarily imply we are done.<br/>
+The approach of PDD tends to have lesser exceptions than TDD.

 ### What about Collateral Properties?
 We started with a direct translation of the business requirement into an Essential Property.